-The method is simple: Flour, salt, water and little yeast, create a no need dough.
+The method is simple: Flour, salt, water, and little yeast, create a no need dough.
 However, the dough has to ferment for at least 14 to 16 hours.
 I usually mix my dough on a Saturday at 9:00 am and bake my bread the next day at 9:00 am.
 So my dough is fermenting and rising for 24 hours.
 The longer you ferment the dough, the more intense the flavor.
-Just dust the dough with a little flour and cover with clear plastic food, finaly cover the bowl with a kitchen towel, place at room temperature, relax and let the little invisible creatures (Bacteria) take over.
+Place the dough in a bowl and cover the dough with a little olive oil and finally cover the bowl with a kitchen towel, place at room temperature, relax and let the little invisible creatures (Bacteria) take over.

-Covering the dough with clear food plastic foil will avoid that a crust builds during fermenation.
+Covering the dough with a little olive oil that will avoid that a crust builds during fermentation.